 For clients, you could offer a percentage off next months invoice.
 Or a gift of some kind: an Amazon voucher, bottle of wine, box of chocolates, or something personal that shows how much you value the referral.

 Commission is another way to offer an incentive to referral partners.
 If this is common in your industry - such as finance - there will be guidelines to follow.
 In other sectors, such as marketing and web development, it is a guessing game.
 Offer what you can afford.
 Not too much that it cuts into your margins, or too little that it is no incentive at all.

 #4: Clarify how you want to be introduced

 Referrals should be a great way to generate more revenue.
 Except when you get sent one lead after another that is never going to result in a conversion.
 When is a lead not a lead?

 - Don’t need your core services

 - Don’t understand what you offer

 Give anyone who’s going to send leads across a few lines to drop into emails, a simple formula for introducing you and what you do.
 At the same time, give them an outline what to look out for: a sort of ideal client checklist.
 This way, you should avoid struggling with too many referrals that you can’t help, or who can’t afford your services.

 Taking these steps can quickly give you a lean and working referral partner network.
-For companies that want to take it a step further, software firms in particular put together referral portals, complete with payment systems when inbound leads go straight to a payment page.
+For companies that want to take it a step further, software firms in particular build or buy off-the-shelf affiliate platforms, complete with payment systems when inbound leads go straight to a payment page.
 SaaS companies in particular need a more robust and scalable solution, which is why they invest more in referrals, creating content and downloadable sales materials that make referral partners an extension of the sales team.